giniouxe/katapotter/README.md

 # katapotter

-An humble attempt to solve world famous kata potter
+An humble attempt to solve Kata Potter.

-Feedback more than welcome!
+Any feedback more than welcome!